 - Storm-abated Go debt — reimbursement received from the City's storm water fund

 - Tax increment financing-abated GO debt — reimbursement received from capturing taxes paid to all taxing authorities on certain new commercial & industrial properties

 - Referendum approved GO debt — additional debt service levy authority for capital projects approved by a vote of a super-majority (60%) of Windsor Heights' taxpayers.

 Tax Increment Financing (TIF)

-The use of tax increment financing (TIF)is a way for the City to allow for growth, specifically commercial & industrial growth, and pay for itself. a portion of taxes generated from the TIF District is "capture" by a municipality and used specifically to encourage new development.
+The use of tax increment financing (TIF) is a way for the City to allow for growth, specifically commercial & industrial growth, and pay for itself.
+A portion of taxes generated from the TIF District is "captured" by a municipality and used specifically to encourage new development.